This article is part of the Men’s Therapy series on masculinity and mental health.

 “Masculinity is in crisis.”
 You’ve heard that line a thousand times.
 It was true (supposedly) when industrial machines “stole” men’s work.
 It resurfaced when wars shifted our ideas of masculine glory.
 It reappeared when white‑collar jobs rose, when feminism challenged traditional gender roles, and when the internet democratized voice and power.
 If the story keeps repeating, maybe the crisis is part of the story masculinity tells about itself.

-As a male therapist in San Francisco working with men (straight, bi, gay, and queer), I think it’s more useful to ask: What about masculinity keeps producing the feeling of crisis—and what would it look like to build a version of masculinity that doesn’t need to be defended all the time?
+As a male therapist in San Francisco working with men (straight, bi, gay, trans, cis,and queer), I think it’s more useful to ask: What about masculinity keeps producing the feeling of crisis—and what would it look like to build a version of masculinity that doesn’t need to be defended all the time?

 The Generational Echo: A Crisis Passed Down